dudo-home-lab/argo-config/app-of-apps/apps/auto-discovery/README.md

   This ApplicationSet is responsible for deploying PR-specific environments.
 If a pull request is labeled with <https://github.com/dudo-home-lab/argo-config/labels/preview>, a transient environment will be created, and a GitHub Deployment tracked.

+- **demo**

+  This ApplicationSet is responsible for deploying a set of demo applications from the [gitops-ci-cd](https://github.com/gitops-ci-cd) organization.
+These applications are used to demonstrate the capabilities of GitHub's workflows for CI and Argo CD.

 ## Reference

 The following documentation should be reviewed for more information: